gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/00_Introduction.md

-Over the course of the next few chapters we'll be setting up a graphics pipeline that is configured to draw our first triangle.
+Over the course of the next few chapters, we'll be setting up a graphics pipeline configured to draw our first triangle.
 The graphics pipeline is the sequence of operations that take the vertices and textures of your meshes all the way to the pixels in the render targets.
 A simplified overview is displayed
 below: